 Gifts for zhuzhing up a writer’s desk

-If you want to give a gift that will delight your writer as they work, four of the writers we spoke to suggest things to improve their workspace.
+If you want to give a gift that will delight your writer as they work, three of the writers we spoke to suggested things to improve their workspace.
 Gregory says this banker’s lamp will bring “dignity and jewel-like luster to even a peeling Ikea desk procured on Craigslist.”
 Just make sure that you buy a lamp with a real brass base, like this one, and not a plastic base painted gold by accident.
 “Been there, done that,” she warns.

 A few years back, author and Interview’s editor-at-large Christopher Bollen received a homemade postcard stand from a friend and says it is an “economical and special” gift that he can always display on his desk for good cheer.
 Bollen says he and his friends are “single-handedly keeping the postcard industry afloat,” adding that his bespoke stand currently features a postcard he received from author Zadie Smith.
 If you don’t have time to carve a postcard stand yourself, we think this sleek holder would make a handsome addition to any workspace.